Tatlin's Tower: Evaluations

 There are serious doubts about the tower’s practicality given that the amount of steel required would have been impossible to obtain in bankrupt post-revolutionary Russia.

 Tatlin's tower was critical to Soviet propaganda.
 Symbolically, the tower was said to represent the aspirations of its originating country and a challenge to the Eiffel Tower as the foremost symbol of modernity.
 Soviet critic Viktor Shklovsky is said to have called it a monument "made of steel, glass and revolution."

 Models

 Model of Tatlin's Tower in the courtyard of the Royal Academy, London.

 There are models of Tatlinʼs Tower at the Moderna Museet in Stockholm, Sweden, at Tretyakov Gallery in Moscow, and at Musée National d'Art Moderne at the Centre Georges Pompidou in Paris.
 A 1:42 model was built at The Royal Academy of Arts, London in November 2011.
-In September 2017, the same 1:42 model was erected as part of the ʻRussian Seasonʼ at the Sainsbury Centre for Visual Arts in Norwich.
-Since the exhibition closed in February 2018, the tower is expected to continue as a feature of the University of East Anglia's 'sculpture park' until the end of 2021.
+In September 2017, the same 1:42 model was erected as part of the ʻRussian Seasonʼ at the Sainsbury Centre for Visual Arts at the University of East Anglia in Norwich.
+After the exhibition closed in February 2018, the tower was moved to the sculpture park that surrounds the Sainsbury Centre.

 Ai Weiweiʼs 2007 sculpture Fountain of Light, currently on display at the Louvre Abu Dhabi, is modelled on the Tatlin Tower.